SAP-samples/teched2025-IN162/exercises/ex1/README.md

-# Exercise 1 - Explore SAP Integration Suite, advanced event mesh
+# Exercise 1 - Configure SAP Integration Suite, advanced event mesh

+## Overview

+To enable the event-driven architecture in this integration scenario, we use **SAP Integration Suite, advanced event mesh (AEM)**.<br/>
-After completing these steps you will familiarize yourself with AEM.
+In this exercise, you will familiarize yourself with AEM.
+Each participant has to create 2 queues and subscribe to the relevant topic.
+These queues are then required and subscribed in the later part of the session while creating or configuring the integration interfaces in the Cloud Integration capability of SAP Integration Suite.

 ## Exercise 1.1 - Log into Advanced Event Mesh and explore it